-Jim: And the point is, you can create any…
+Jim: And- and the point is you can create any.

 Jim: But these are good ones.

-Erin: Yeah.
-So, I’ll ask him when he- when he comes home after a long day, um, we’ll sit, and we’ll have our 10 minutes together.
-You know, what was the high of your day?
-OK, what was the low of your day?
-You know, what is- what is stressing you out?
-What is it…?
+Erin: Yes, so I’ll ask him when he- when he comes home after a long day, um, we’ll sit and we’ll have our 10 minutes together.
+What was the high of your day?
+Okay, what was the low of your day?
+You know, what is- what is stressing you out, what is-

 Greg: John Fuller’s name comes up a lot.

 Erin: What is really, you know, weighing heavy, stressing you out at work and at home?
-And again, my goal isn’t to fix it or to try to make it better.
-It’s just to listen and to care and to know what’s going on inside of Greg as well as what’s God teaching you right now.
-We’re both, you know, into different things during the day.
-And God is speaking to us through so many different modes.
-God is speaking to us through so many different modes, and so it’s fun to hear what God is teaching Greg ’cause it might be different for me.
+And again, my goal isn’t to fix it or to try to make it better, it’s just to listen and to care and to know what’s going on inside of Greg.
+As well as, what’s God teaching you right now?

 Jim: Now, that is really good.

-Greg: And let me – and again, remember.
-It started with me asking her, “To really get to know you, what would be meaningful to you to have me ask on a regular basis?”
-So, I mean, these are not prescripted.
-Like…
+Greg: And- and let me… And- and again, remember, it started with me asking her, “To really get to know you, what would be meaningful to you to have me ask on a regular basis?”
+So, I mean, these- these are not prescripted like-

-Greg: We – as a matter of fact – and we should put these in the show notes, which I’m now doing John Fuller’s job.
-I’m so sorry.
+Greg: We… As a matter of fact, and- l- we should put these on the show notes, which I’m now doing John Fuller’s job, so- so sorry.

-Greg: But we- we have created, though, like, hundreds and hundreds of questions that couples can ask.
+Greg: But we- we have created though, like hundreds and hundreds of questions that couples can ask.
 And you can link into that, download it.
-I’ve put these on my cell phone.
-So, under the notes, you can carry a copy in your car.
-I mean, get a little PDF.
-So, we we’ve got hundreds that’ll prompt as you look through them what would be several that are meaningful.
+I’ve put these on my cell phone, so under the notes you can carry a copy in your car.
+I mean, get a little pdf.
+So, we- we’ve hundreds that’ll prompt as you look through them, what would be several that are meaningful?

-John: Well, we’re having some great conversation right now with Greg and Erin Smalley.
-This is Focus on the Family with Jim Daly, and, um, we’re gonna encourage you to get a copy of the book that the Smalleys have written called Reconnected: Moving from Roommates to Soulmates in Your Marriage.
-We’ve got that and some other great resources, including our free marriage assessment online at focusonthefamily.com/broadcast.
+John: Yeah.
+Well, we’re having some great conversation right now with Greg and Erin Smalley.
+This is Focus on the Family with Jim Daly.
+And um, we’re gonna encourage you to get a copy of the book that the Smalley’s have written called, Reconnected: Moving from Roommates to Soulmates in your Marriage.
+We’ve got that and some other great resources, including our free parenting assessment online at focusonthefamily.com/broadcast.
 Or call 800-A-FAMILY.

-Jim: Distractions, you mentioned the book, come into play in all this.
-What are some of those sacred moments you want to keep distractions from seeping into?
+Jim: Uh, distractions you mention in the book uh, come into play in all this.
+What are some of those sacred moments you wanna uh, k- keep distractions from seeping into?